devashishd12/CMFS-Feature-Selection/README.md

 This is a python implementation of the iCMFS + IGFSS (using correlation coefficient) algorithm for feature selection (papers included in the repository).
 Currently the implementation has been completed on a toy dataset and the 20NG dataset.

+See `report.pdf` for an explanation and the results of our experimentation.

 To contribute:
   * Fork this repo.